albuck/SEL-keyboard/README.md

 ![SEL Keyboard folding](img/sel_sf.png)

-+ Compact split layout SEL-SF (14 cm × 34++ cm) for small form factor folding or split keyboard or as little more compact full SEL version (In this case there is enough for a single Function key.).
++ Compact split layout SEL-SF (14 cm × 34++ cm) for small form factor folding or split keyboard or as little more compact full SEL version (in this case a single Function key is enough).

 -----------------------------------------------